Peer-Reviewed Journal Publications (see abstracts below)

 Publicly accessible Penn Dissertations.
 Paper 126.

 Kuperberg, Arielle.
-Forthcoming.
-"Cohabitation" The Social History of the American Family, Sage Publications
+2014.
+"Cohabitation" The Social History of the American Family, Sage Publications.

 Kuperberg, Arielle.
 2013.
 "Opting-out" Sociology of Work: An Encyclopedia, Sage Publications.